hasura/mcp-vs-promptql/README.md

 ## Claude Desktop config

+Use MCP instructions here: https://modelcontextprotocol.io/quickstart and modify the configuration like below:

-I put this in my `~/Library/Application Support/Claude/claude_desktop_config.json` on Mac:
+Put this in `~/Library/Application Support/Claude/claude_desktop_config.json` on Mac:

 ```json
 {